braze-inc/braze-docs/_docs/_api/endpoints/messaging/schedule_messages/post_schedule_messages.md

   // Including 'segment_id' will send to members of that segment
   // Including 'external_user_ids' and/or 'user_aliases' will send to those users
-  // Including both a Segment and users will send to the provided users if they are in the segment "broadcast": (optional, boolean) see Broadcast -- defaults to false on 8/31/17, must be set to true if users are not specified, "external_user_ids": (optional, array of strings) see External User ID, "user_aliases": (optional, array of User Alias Object) see User Alias, "audience": (optional, Connected Audience Object) see Connected Audience, "segment_id": (optional, string) see Segment Identifier, "campaign_id": (optional, string) see Campaign Identifier, "send_id": (optional, string) see Send Identifier, "override_messaging_limits": (optional, bool) ignore frequency capping rules, defaults to false, "recipient_subscription_state": (optional, string) use this to send messages to only users who have opted in ('opted_in'), only users who have subscribed or are opted in ('subscribed') or to all users, including unsubscribed users ('all'), the latter being useful for transactional email messaging.
+  // Including both a Segment and users will send to the provided users if they are in the segment "broadcast": (optional, boolean) see broadcast -- defaults to false on 8/31/17, must be set to true if users are not specified, "external_user_ids": (optional, array of strings) see External User ID, "user_aliases": (optional, array of user alias object) see User Alias, "audience": (optional, connected audience object) see connected audience, "segment_id": (optional, string) see segment identifier, "campaign_id": (optional, string) see campaign identifier, "send_id": (optional, string) see send identifier, "override_messaging_limits": (optional, bool) ignore frequency capping rules, defaults to false, "recipient_subscription_state": (optional, string) use this to send messages to only users who have opted in ('opted_in'), only users who have subscribed or are opted in ('subscribed') or to all users, including unsubscribed users ('all'), the latter being useful for transactional email messaging.
 Defaults to 'subscribed', "schedule": {